Ayọ Tometi

-Ayọ Tometi (born August 15, 1984), formerly known as Opal Tometi, is an American human rights activist, writer, strategist, and community organizer.
+Ayọ Tometi (born August 15, 1984), formerly known as Opal Tometi, is a Nigerian-American human rights activist, writer, strategist, and community organizer.
 She is a co-founder of Black Lives Matter (BLM).
-She is the former Executive Director of the United States' first national immigrant rights organization for people of African descent, the Black Alliance for Just Immigration (BAJI), working there in various roles for over nine years.
+She is the former executive director of the United States' first national immigrant rights organization for people of African descent, the Black Alliance for Just Immigration (BAJI), working there in various roles for over nine years.

-With BLM, Tometi brings attention to the racial inequities faced by black people.
 She started as an active community organizer in her hometown advocating for human rights issues.
 She has campaigned for advancing human rights, migrant rights, and racial justice worldwide.
 She also worked as a case manager for survivors of domestic violence.

 Early life and education

-Early life

 Ayọ Tometi is the daughter of Nigerian immigrants, who hail from the city of Lagos.
 Her parents are of Yoruba ethnicity and they speak the Yoruba and Esan languages.
 Her great-great-great-grandfather was born in the country of Togo, and his son, Tometi's great-grandfather was from Cameroon.
-Eventually, Tometi's grandfather was born in Cameroon before emigrating to Nigeria.
-She is the oldest of three children and has two younger brothers.
-She grew up in mostly suburbs of Phoenix, Arizona with other children of immigrants.
+Tometi's grandfather was born in Cameroon before eventually emigrating to Nigeria.
+The oldest of three children, Ayọ Tometi has two younger brothers and grew up mostly in the suburbs of Phoenix, Arizona with other children of immigrants.
 In addition to Yoruba and Esan, Tometi grew up speaking Pidgin English.

-Her parents moved from Nigeria to United States as undocumented immigrants in 1983, the year before Tometi's birth.
-During Tometi's middle school years, they faced deportation and her mother was unable to return to Nigeria for the burial of her father, Tometi's maternal grandfather, because of the ongoing case.
+Her parents moved from Nigeria to the United States as undocumented immigrants in 1983, the year before Tometi's birth.
+During her middle school years, they faced deportation and her mother was unable to return to Nigeria for the burial of her father (Tometi's maternal grandfather) because of the ongoing case.
 Her parents were eventually successful in defeating their deportation case and able to remain in the United States.
-However, other family and friend's of Tometi, including her uncle, also battled deportation during her youth.
+Other family and friends of Tometi, including her uncle, also battled deportation during her youth.
 Tometi's parents later opened a church at which her father is a pastor, Phoenix Impact Center in Phoenix, Arizona, that also serves to help new immigrants adjust to life in the United States.
 Tometi visited Nigeria for the first time when she was 17 years old and credits these experiences with shaping her approach to pro-immigration advocacy work.

-Education

-She received a Bachelor of Arts degree in Public/Applied History from the University of Arizona in 2005 and a Masters in Communication Studies, with a specialization in Advocacy and Rhetoric from Arizona State University in 2010.
+She received a Bachelor of Arts degree in public/applied history from the University of Arizona in 2005 and a master's degree in communication studies, with a specialization in advocacy and rhetoric, from Arizona State University in 2010.

 On May 7, 2016, she received an honorary doctor of science degree from Clarkson University.
 Tometi is a former case manager for survivors of domestic violence and still provides community education on the issue.